 - play a favorite game for 10 minutes

 - bedtime (may read in bed)

 2. Some children benefit from timer games.

-Side Note: Try to keep distractions to a minimum when asking your child to complete a task.
+Side Note: Try to keep distractions to a minimum when asking your child to complete a task or transition between activities.

-Related Article: How to Set Up the Classroom for Students with Autism and ADHD
+Related Article: 5 tips to Set Up the Classroom for Students with Autism and ADHD

-3. Use timers to facilitate transitions from one activity to the next.
+3. Use timers to prepare children to transition from one activity to the next.

 Teachers can also use timers in their classrooms with individual students or the whole class to encourage classwork completion, again using the same strategies described above.